Next post : Best procrastination apps (2025): 18 picks to block distractions chevron-right

 1. Parenting styles

 If your parents taught you that you must always achieve excellence and put lots of value on your success or accomplishments, this can contribute to a fear of failure in later life.
-Especially if they were overprotective and never let you experience failure as a child.

-Your parents may have had the best of intentions but reflecting on your childhood can help you unravel which long-held beliefs may be undermining what you want to achieve as an adult.
+Your parents may have had the best of intentions, but reflecting on your childhood can help you unravel which long-held beliefs may be undermining what you want to achieve as an adult.

 2. Genetic predisposition

-In terms of fear of failure this gene means you are more likely to feel intensely anxious about stressful things, like a task you could fail at.
+This gene means you are more likely to feel intensely anxious about stressful things, like a task you could fail at.

 Learning how to manage your anxiety is a useful tool in helping to overcome a fear of failure.